dk949/formark/README.md

     this value.
     - Wrapping is done as a single line break, so output is not affected.

-- `-b`
+- `-s,--use-star`

-  - Expected value: one of '\*' or '-'
+  - Expected value: none
-  - Default value: \*
+  - Default value: N/A
-  - Description: Character used for bullet points
+  - Description: Should star/asterisk (\*) be used for bullet points instead of dash (-)

-- `-n`

-  - Expected value: integer
-  - Default value: 1
-  - Description: Number of lines that will be inserted between a heading and the first paragraph/bullet point under it.

 - `-h`